numberwonderman/Collatz-box-universes/README.md

     * **Direct Ruleset Highlight:** URL parameters could directly highlight a specific "ruleset cube" in the Level 1 view upon page load.
     * **Auto-Sequence Animation:** URL parameters could automatically trigger the sequence animation for a specified number-cube within the Level 2 view upon page load, facilitating sharing of specific discoveries.
 * **Performance Optimization (via LOD):** The LOD strategy ensures that detailed sequence calculations and rendering are only performed when a specific ruleset is selected and explored, preventing performance bottlenecks when viewing the vast ruleset parameter space.
+* Box Universe Explorer: Project Overview

+Long-Term Mission Statement

+This project aims to explore and visualize generalized Collatz sequences from novel perspectives.
+Each unique sequence, contained within its 9-net visualization, represents a distinct "Box Universe."
+The goal is to build intuitive tools and models (like 9-nets and the data slicer) that reveal hidden patterns, behaviors, and relationships within the multi-dimensional parameter space (N, X, Y, Z) that defines these universes.
+This approach, stemming from an "outsider" perspective, seeks to provide a unique "visual intuition" and new context for the Collatz problem, potentially inspiring new hypotheses and facilitating deeper understanding.

+Current Project Files

+index.html (Box Universe Explorer - Quantitative Analysis Tool & Launchpad)

+Purpose:The main application for generating and visualizing generalized Collatz sequences using the 9-net representation.
+It allows users to input starting numbers and X, Y, Z parameters, calculate sequences, and view their history.

+Key Features:

+Customizable Generalized Collatz Rules

+Step-by-Step Sequence Generation with cycle and divergence detection

+Interactive 9-Net Visualization (Canvas-based)

+Color-coded sequence steps with customizable palettes

+History tracking and UI customization

+Launch links to slicer and 3D views

+slicer.html (2D Pseudo-3D Slicer - Qualitative Exploration Tool)

+Purpose:Explore the conceptual 4D parameter space (N, X, Y, Z) through filtered and animated visualization slices, each outputting a grid of 9-nets.

+Key Features:

+Range filtering for N, X, Y, Z

+Bulk rendering of 9-net visualizations

+Animated parameter slicing (e.g., vary Z while holding N, X, Y constant)

+Visual number truncation and clarity enhancements

+Custom color pickers and layout improvements

+collatz-dragon.html (Collatz Dragon Explorer - Directional Sequence Mapper)

+Purpose:Turn a sequence into a visual path using a binary-based dragon curve metaphor, where each rule step affects the drawing direction.

+Key Features:

+Collatz logic to binary path translation

+Canvas-based fractal/directional visualization

+Responsive layout with input validation

+Real-time statistics (max value, step count, etc.)

+Gold star for classic Collatz (X=2, Y=3, Z=1)

+Navigation links to slicer tools and box viewer

+box-universe-viewer.html (3D Box Universe Explorer - Multi-Level Intuition Tool)

+Purpose:Explore the (X, Y, Z) parameter space in 3D.
+Each cube represents a unique ruleset.
+Color-coded cubes communicate sequence behavior (convergence, cycles, divergence, classic).

+Key Features:

+Real-time 3D grid of (X, Y, Z) rulesets using Three.js

+Color-coded sequence behavior with cycle detection

+UI input for defining ranges of X, Y, Z and fixed N

+Firebase integration for user-specific data saving and retrieval

+Smooth camera, zoom, and orbital controls

+Sequence calculations optimized for performance and clarity

+Legend box visually describes cube colors and their meaning

+Classic Collatz highlighted

+How This Environment Helps Your Portfolio

+Organized Code: Each tool (HTML/JS/React) acts as a modular, maintainable building block

+Clear Documentation: Project goals, components, and design principles are clearly outlined

+Scalable Design: Each visualization targets a unique layer of the exploratory process

+Cross-Tool Integration: Shared parameter passing and visual consistency across views

+This evolving suite is both a computational research toolkit and an expressive portfolio centerpiece, showing off analytical, visual, and architectural thinking.